DanielRaphael1/Table-of-Contents-Automator/README.md

 # Table of Contents Generator

 A simple and safe Table of Contents generator for Markdown files that can be used as a standalone script or GitHub Action.
+Don't forget to leave a ⭐ if you found this helpful

 ## Table of Contents